dice-group/glisten/README.md

 ## How do you calculate the Scorer scores.

-The Scorer scores are calculatet using a ROC curve as well.
+The Scorer scores are calculated using a ROC curve as well.
 The score is again the corresponding AUC value.
 The actual creation of the ROC curve is dependent of the scorer system.

 ### Using Copaal: